 Even at a young age it was clear to all those around me that I had a profound passion for dogs.

 It wasn’t until I started working in rescue that I discovered the importance of enrichment and stimulation teamed with positive training and the amazing effect it has on dog’s lives.
-I used my extensive experience in rescue along with my own research to create my goal; to provide all dogs with a secure, enriching and stimulating area to play and learn so they can be the happiest they possibly can.
+I used my extensive experience in rescue along with my own research to create my goal; to provide all dogs with an enclosed, enriching and stimulating area to play and learn so they can be the happiest they possibly can.

 Another huge inspiration to me was our family dog, Sammy.
 We rehomed him when I was 12 years old and he had the biggest, most wonderful personality.
 He had a variety of needs which we tried our best to overcome in the 15 years he was with us and being dog reactive it was a struggle to find places to take him where we could relax knowing there wouldn’t be any other dogs around.
 In his later years, once I had created the dog park, he loved running around off lead, sniffing and exploring to his hearts content and as owners we found so much happiness in watching him enjoy the freedom and seeing him truly relax in his surroundings.